fastly/fanout-compute-js-demo/README.md

     end
 ```

-`origin` is written as a Compute@Edge app in JavaScript.
-This app uses Fastly's [Expressly](https://github.com/fastly/expressly)
+`origin` is written as a Compute@Edge app in TypeScript.
+This app uses [@fastly/expressly](https://github.com/fastly/expressly)
-for routing, and `js-serve-grip-expressly` as a middleware library to work with [GRIP](https://pushpin.org/docs/protocols/grip/),
+for routing, with [`@fastly/serve-grip-expressly`](https://github.com/fastly/js-serve-grip-expressly) as middleware to
-the protocol used by Fastly Fanout for realtime.
-This middleware is able to discern whether an incoming request has
+work with [GRIP](https://pushpin.org/docs/protocols/grip/), the protocol used by Fastly Fanout for realtime.
+This
-come through Fastly and has been upgraded.
-And if so, it parses relevant headers and WebSocket messages into objects
+middleware is able to discern whether an incoming request has come through Fastly Fanout.
+And if so, it parses relevant
-that are easy to interact with.
+headers and WebSocket messages into objects that are easy to interact with.

 ```mermaid
 flowchart TD